 The 30-Day Mask Longevity Test

 It’s not a complete data vacuum.
-We tested a new 3M mask and an 11-day-old 3M mask in Beijing and found effectiveness dropped just 1.4%.
+We tested a new 3M mask and an 11-day-old 3M one in Beijing and found effectiveness dropped just 1.4%.
 But what happens after 11 days?
-And is this true of all masks or just that particular 3M mask?
+And is this true of all masks or just that particular 3M ones?

 To get some good data on this question, Smart Air India ran fit tests on the same type of Venus V-430 SLV N99 mask under three conditions: